timeplus-io/docs/docs/proton-howto.md

-# Proton Quickstart
+# Quickstart with Timeplus Proton

-Follow the compact guides that help you work with common Proton functionality.
+Follow the compact guides that help you work with common Timeplus Proton functionality.

-## How to install Proton {#install}
+## How to install Timeplus Proton {#install}

 Proton can be installed as a single binary on Linux or Mac, via: